Open Property Industry

 According to ResearchAndMarkets, the global construction and property industry had a value of about 11 trillion USD in 2020.
 This shows the importance of the property industry globally.
 In Europe, the share of the construction industry of the total GDP varies between 6.1% in Germany to 10.5% in Albania.
 Given its importance, why is construction slow to embrace new technology?
 First, it is a heavily regulated industry with many laws and regulations.
 Thus, it is more difficult to make changes quickly.
 Second, proprietary technology is prevalent.
 This hampers the speed of technology transfer.
 But is a more open exchange of technology like in the software industry possible?

-In the software industry, there exist a large number of free and open pieces of software code.
-They can be shared without paying and the source code can be modified and used freely.
+In the software industry, there exist numerous free and open pieces of software code.
+They can be shared without paying, and the source code can be modified and used freely.
 Many programmers and many companies donate their work to the public freely.

 This keeps prices for construction high and the rate of innovation is slow.